Hosted MCP Readiness Pack

 - It maps MCP authorization, connector drift, source freshness, telemetry, SOC detection, receipts, and trust-center exports into one hosted roadmap.

-- It treats no-token-passthrough, step-up authorization, egress holds, and kill decisions as premium product value.
+- It treats no-token-passthrough, step-up authorization, egress holds, and kill decisions as trusted-source value.

-- It defines usage meters and plan boundaries before revenue is claimed.
+- It defines usage meters and plan boundaries before adoption proof is claimed.

-The resulting story is more credible: open knowledge creates distribution and trust; hosted MCP turns that knowledge into enforceable context; customer proof and metering create the enterprise value.
+The resulting story is more credible: open knowledge creates distribution and trust; hosted MCP turns that knowledge into enforceable context; customer proof and metering create the trust value.

 MCP examples